 A product market is concentrated when a few firms dominate the market.
 Similarly, a labor market is concentrated when a few firms dominate hiring in the market.
 Using data from the leading employment website CareerBuilder.com, we calculate labor market concentration for over 8,000 geographic-occupational labor markets in the US.
 Based on the DOJ-FTC horizontal merger guidelines, the average market is highly concentrated.
-Using a panel IV regression, we show that going from the 25th percentile to the 75th percentile in concentration is associated with a 15-25% decline in posted wages, suggesting that concentration increases labor market power.
+Going from the 25th percentile to the 75th percentile in concentration is associated with a 5% (OLS) to 17% (IV) decline in posted wages, suggesting that concentration increases labor market power.